 After ensuring a good hook hold is achieved during the first 10 seconds of battle it's also very important that you maintain sufficient rod pressure on the fish.
 If you don't do this it's going to be an unnecessarily long drawn out fight which could ruin your chances of a quick double and probably the entire salmon pool too!
 If you've a good head of fish in front of you steer your fish away from the main taking area to a downstream position if possible rather than shaking up the entire pool.
 A high rod position with a good fighting curve bend in the rod is the key to playing any salmon as eventually that pressure will tire the fish out in preparation for landing.

 A High Salmon Rod Fight Angle Is Correct

-On the high rod angle salmon fight position I'll add the following; In the old days a low rod position while playing a salmon on the Tay would have seen some pretty stern words (or worse!) being spoken by any of the Tay ghillies I ever fished with.
-They knew only too well the dangers of a low rod position and that salmon dive when distressed making the main line of contact susceptible to being snagged on boulders or roots instead of safely coming in high from the rod tip to the hook hold.
-The rod is the shock absorber too against sudden surges from a fish which a low rod position has zero defence against.
+On the high rod angle salmon fight position I'll add the following; In the old days a low rod position while playing a salmon on the Tay would have seen some pretty stern words being spoken by any of the Tay ghillies I ever fished with.
+They knew only too well the dangers of a low rod position and that salmon dive when distressed making the main line of contact susceptible to being snagged on subsurface boulders or roots instead of safely coming in high from the rod tip to the hook hold.
+The rod is the shock absorber too against sudden surges from a fish which a low rod position has less defence against.
 These days it appears to be 'trendy' to lower the rod during battle but I can assure you this is a foolish way to play a fish for a few good logical reasons.